HIST195 Historical Archaeology

 - This course introduces students to the study of the physical traces left by people in the past, emphasizing methods of identifying, documenting, excavating, and analyzing historical sites and their artifacts.
 Students study archaeological sites through an anthropological lens via field, lab, and historical research techniques, including new technologies.

 Course Learning Goals

-  - distinguish among different types of archaeological artifacts and explain what makes them useful for the study of people, places, and events of the past;
+- explain what makes archaeological artifacts useful for the study of people, places, and events of the past;

 - demonstrate basic archaeological techniques related to recording field observations and conducting laboratory analysis in controlled settings;

-  - examine how archaeologists locate, collect, analyze, and interpret qualitative and quantitative data to document human lifeways and understand cultures in the past;
+- describe how archaeologists locate, collect, analyze, and interpret qualitative and quantitative data in order to document human lifeways and societies;

 - evaluate how different groups claim ownership or stewardship of heritage resources and influence modern archaeological practice, legislation, and controversies; and

 - explain the major legal and ethical frameworks which seek to preserve archaeological sites for the future.

 The following thematic topics are incorporated into the course: